vdclab/vdclab-wiki/GGDC.md

 ## Notes from the user
 #### GGDC tool, Genome-to-Genome Distance Calculator 2.1
+- Only works with NCBI ids.
 #### TYGS tool, Type (Strain) Genome Server
 - Gives a lot of results to analyse to decide the genealogy of your strains, including full genome alignments and a tree.
 #### VICTOR tool, Virus Classification and Tree Building Online Resource
 - Results are sent by e-mail.
 #### Single gene tree tool
+ - Can calculate tree, similiraties or both.

 ## Ease of use
 #### GGDC tool
+- Every step has a question mark o help you go through it.
+- Add the accession numbers of each of your genomes.
+- Add our e-mail to be noified of the result.
 #### TYGS tool
 - Add your genbank or fasta genomes, or add the accession number of your genomes.
 - Optionally provide close related species.
 This is done automaticly.